-First Step: Add the ingredients for the shortbread base to the food processor.
+First Step: Add the ingredients for the graham cracker shortbread base to the food processor.
 Pulse until a dough forms.

 Second Step: Warm up the oven to 350 degrees F.

-Fifth Step: Bake the cookies in the oven for 12 minutes or until the edges are golden brown.
-Allow them too cool completely.
+Fifth Step: Bake the shortbread cookies in the oven for 12 minutes or until the edges are golden brown.
+Allow them to cool completely.

 First Step: Pour the water in a small saucepan and top with gelatin.
 Allow the gelatin 5 minutes to bloom or soften up.

-Second Step: Whip the egg whites with a mixer on high until you get stiff peaks.
+Second Step: Whip the egg whites with a stand mixer on high until you get stiff peaks.

 Third Step: Mix in the cream of tarter and combine.

 Fourth Step: After the gelatin has bloomed, give it a stir until it’s smooth.
 If there are lumps, turn the heat to low and melt the chunks.

 Fifth Step: Sprinkle in the powdered sweetener into the gelatin and combine.